 Public observations of the Earth were performed in previous AOs.
 These allow an accurate estimate of the Cosmic Diffuse X-ray Background (CXB) - an important and long-standing problem in high-energy astronomy - while providing a better estimate of the instrumental background, leading to improved background modelling.
-As noted in Section 1.7, proposers are eligible to submit proposals to perform further Earth/CXB observations.
+As noted in Section 1.9, proposers are eligible to submit proposals to perform further Earth/CXB observations.

 Annealing of the SPI detectors is not a calibration per se, but is intended to partially recover the time-dependent degradation of the energy resolution.
-Annealing procedures are performed approximately every six months and last six revolutions (equivalent to about 1.2 Ms of science time).
-During the annealing no scientific data are obtained.
+Annealing procedures are performed approximately every 6 months and last 6 revolutions (equivalent to about 1 Ms of science time).